Styles and Themes

 2.3.
 Styles for data visualizations

-Regarding data visualizations such as charts and gauges that have many different types, note that styles should be applied to matching data visualization types.
-For example, linear gauge styles need to be applied to other linear gauges, and radial gauge styles need to be applied to radial gauges.
-Also, gauge pointer styles are only applied to matching pointer types.
+Styles should be applied to matching data visualization types.
+For example, linear gauge styles should be applied to linear gauges, while radial gauge styles should be applied to radial gauges.
+Furthermore, gauge pointer styles are only applied to matching Pointer Types, which means the style will apply to the whole data visualization but may not apply to the pointer, if the type does not match.

 3.1.
 Create a theme

-To create a theme, go to the toolbar, and click Create Theme.
+To create a theme, click Create Theme on the toolbar.

 In the New Theme dialog, click Select file name.
 In the Save File dialog, select a folder location and type in a file name for the theme.